eStonefish-Scenes: A Sim-to-Real Validated and Robot-Centric Event-based Optical Flow Dataset for Underwater Vehicles: Data Processing

 \subsection{Data Access and Storage}

 Due to the high temporal resolution and data throughput of \glspl*{ebc}, event-based data requires substantial storage space.
 Additionally, slicing data between any two timestamps requires time-consuming search algorithms due to the large volume of events in the sequence.
-Libraries like NumPy \citealp{numpyNumpy} also face high memory demands, as they typically require loading entire sequences into memory before slicing or processing.
+Libraries like NumPy \citep{numpyNumpy} also face high memory demands, as they typically require loading entire sequences into memory before slicing or processing.
 The \emph{eWiz} format addresses these challenges with an optimized approach to data management and manipulation.
-Firstly, we use Blosc \citep{bloscCompression}, a high-performance compressor optimized for binary data, effective for compressing numerical arrays.
-To further reduce data size, we constrain the possible values for every event stream.
-For instance, pixel coordinates are stored as 16-bit unsigned integers, while polarities are stored as boolean values.
-Next, we use the \emph{h5py} library \citep{h5pyLibrary} read and write data as HDF5 files \citep{hdf5Format}, which supports large and complex data structures, and allows slicing without the need to completely load the data into memory.
-Finally, to reduce loading times, we pre-compute the mappings between timestamps and data indices during the data writing process.
+First, we use Blosc \citep{bloscCompression}, a high-performance compressor optimized for binary data and effective for compressing numerical arrays.
+To further reduce data size, the possible values for every event stream was constrained.
+For instance, pixel coordinates are stored as 16-bit unsigned integers, while polarities are stored as Boolean values.
+Next, we use the \emph{h5py} library \citep{h5pyLibrary} to read and write data as HDF5 files \citep{hdf5Format}, which support large and complex data structures, and allow slicing without the need to completely load the data into memory.
+Finally, to reduce loading times, the mappings between timestamps and data indices were pre-computed during the data writing process.
 This includes binary search to map timestamps (in $ms$) to event, grayscale, and flow indices, as well as direct mappings of event indices to their grayscale and flow counterparts.
 Additionally, optical flow data is automatically synchronized between specified timestamps by interpolating and accumulating flow displacements as needed.